pilunte23/mcdeck/README.md

                         Kind of API endpoint to use.
 By default the 'public' api is used.
 For instance only public api is supported.
   -i INPUT, --input INPUT
                         Input text file containing a list of deck Id.
+(One Id by line) or
+                        Input json file
+                        or
+                        List of id deck with space
-(One Id by line) -v, --version         show program's version number and exit
+  -v, --version         show program's version number and exit
   ```